Chinese Government uses Chinese Medicine to help control Covid-19 outbreak – Alone or in conjunction with Western Medicine.

 Other Chinese medicine formulas that have shown different levels of efficacy are: Jinhua Qinggan Granule (金花清感颗粒), Lianhua Qingwen Capsule/Granule (莲花清瘟胶囊/颗粒), Xuebijing Injection (血必净注射液), Lung Cleansing and Detoxifying Decoction (清肺排毒汤), XuanFeiBaiDu Granule (宣肺败毒颗粒) & HuaShiBaiDu Formula (化湿败毒方).

-Apart from everything listed above I would recommend that everyone just have the basic health supplements to help boost their immune system – Vitamin C, Zinc, Selenium, B Complex, Vitamin D, Magnesium, Tumeric, Andrographis & Olive leaf extract (has antiviral properties).
+Apart from everything listed above I would recommend that everyone just have the basic health supplements to help boost their immune system – Vitamin C, Zinc, Selenium, B Complex, Vitamin D, Magnesium, Tumeric, Andrographis & Olive leaf extract (has antiviral properties) as well as Natural Hesperidin and N-acetyl-L-cysteine.
 Licorice has shown to have antiviral properties in relation to SAR’s which is also a corona virus (SARS-CoV).